tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ## HTTP w/ Constraints

 ???
-- For an API to be truly RESTful it needs to adhere to specific constraints:
+- A RESTful API is a service that uses HTTP with constraints on how it works:
   - Client-Server, Stateless, Cache, Interface / Uniform Contract, Layered System, Code-On-Demand

 --